kyma-incubator/varkes/README.md

 To increase version number, run `lerna version --no-git-tag-version`.
 It asks user the new version number.
 When omitting the flag, it also creates a new git tag with the given version number.
 This command also updates the dependency version in the `package.json` of subprojects.

 To see how CI operates on Lerna, check the makefile in the root folder.

-`lerna publish` automatically increases version number before publishing so we are using `npm publish` instead and just use lerna to run that command in projects.
-To test publishing scheme, you can use [verdaccio](https://github.com/verdaccio/verdaccio) for setting up a private registry.